Dmitri-Sintsov/django-jinja-knockout/docs/viewmodels.rst

 ``post`` viewmodel AJAX response will be interpreted (routed) as the list of viewmodels - making chaining / nesting of HTTP POSTs easily possible.

-Since version 0.6.0, there are class-based `AJAX actions`_ available, which allow to bind multiple methods of the Javascript class instance to single viewmodel handler, to perform multiple actions bound to the one viewmodel name.
+There are class-based `AJAX actions`_ available, which allow to bind multiple methods of the Javascript class instance to single viewmodel handler: to perform multiple actions bound to the one viewmodel name.

 Defining custom viewmodel handlers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~